YottaDB/YDBDoc/ProgGuide/isv.rst

 A return value other than zero (0) indicates an error in translation, and is reported as a YottaDB error.

-Refer to `the extended reference facility <./langfeat.html#optional-yottadb-environment-translation-facility>`_ for more information.
+Refer to :ref:`the extended reference facility <opt-ydb-env-xltn-fac>` for more information.

 -----------------
 $ZHOROLOG